Novu Wellness Mental Health

 Ever wonder why your heart beats fast when you’re around people?
 Or why speaking up in class or talking to strangers feels like climbing a mountain with no shoes on?
 You’re not alone.
 Many people feel this way, and it’s called social anxiety.
 It’s more than just being shy.
 It can make everyday things feel scary, like saying “hi” or asking for help.

-But here’s the big question, were you born with it?
+But here’s the big question: Were you born with it?
 Or did life just teach you to be afraid?

 Some say anxiety runs in families, like curly hair or a sweet tooth.
 Others think it comes from life experiences.
 Therapy for high-functioning anxiety or genetic-related disorders like bipolar can share overlapping roots.
 Therapy in Georgia can help find the cause and, more importantly, ways to manage it.
 So, is social anxiety in your genes, or did you learn it?